cicsdev/cics-java-liberty-ejb/README.md

 ## Deploying the Sample
 The simplest deployment strategy is to use `zospt` (z/OS Provisioning Toolkit).
 Follow these [instructions](com.ibm.cicsdev.ejb.zospt/README.md).

 Otherwise, import the projects into CICS Explorer.
 And deploy the CICS bundle to z/FS.
-Then define and install the bundle in the CICS region, along with a Liberty JVM server.
+Then define and install the bundle in the CICS region, along with a Liberty JVM server named `WLPSMPL`.
 A sample [server.xml](com.ibm.cicsdev.ejb.config/server.xml) configuration is provided.

-If the sample is correctly deploy, you should see the following messages:
+If the sample is correctly deploy, you should see the following messages in the Liberty logs:

 ```
 A CWWKT0016I: Web application available (default_host): http://mvs.hursley.ibm.com/shop/